Last updated November 12th, 2018.

 Still, expect to pay in the range of at least $5000 per square meter when buying a luxury condo in Makati.

 It’s because of the country’s rapid population growth and urbanization.
-Prime, centrally-located property should benefit most from these trends in the long run.
+Prime, central property should benefit most from these trends in the long run.

 A vast area to Manila’s north, Quezon City is starting to be developed as other parts of the metro become too expensive.
 Prices in Quezon City can be around half or two-thirds those in more central locations.